comutechbr/ios-test-swift/README.md

 - Users must be able to favorite a repository both from the List and Detail screens.
 - The app must have a section to list only favorited repositories.
 - If the user favorites a repository, all screens must be updated to show this repository as favorite.
+This must also work if a repository is removed from favorite list.
 - The favorite repositories list must be persisted so the user can access it after reloading the app.

 ## Solution requirements

 - Use Xcode 12.4, iOS 14.4 and Swift 5.4.
-- You can use third-party libraries, but only 3.
-Feel free to use CocoaPods, Carthage or Swift Package Manager.
+- You can use third-party libraries, but only 2.
+Feel free to use any dependency manager you want.
+This requirement does not apply to Tests targets.
 - Write unit tests and any other test you may find helpful or important to have.
-- The app is expected to work only in portrait mode and for iPhone.
+- The app is expected to work only for iPhone in portrait mode.
 - Keep performance and corner cases in mind.
 Beware of the retain cycles!
 - Use your experience and creativity to develop a kickass UI for your app!